Mangrove-Web-Development/devdocs/local-development/css-javascript.md

 - `develop`
     - Watches source SCSS and JavaScript files for changes and compiles for development.
     When changes are detected, files are recompiled and the browser is automatically refreshed.

+## Next
+That should be about all you need to get started on your project!

+You might want to read about the [additional features](/local-development/features) available in the local development setup, or get a better understanding of [Docker and how it works](/docker/).